billhennessy/blog-chunky/content/post/2020/how-to-report-netflix-child-porn.md

 According to federal law, child pornography refers to any kind of visual depiction that displays sexually explicit conduct that involves individuals who are under the age of 18 (source: Bartlby).

+If you want to reference the actual law, it's 18 U.S. Code § 2252:

+> (a)(2)(A) the producing of such visual depiction involves the use of a minor engaging in sexually explicit conduct.

 A new Netflix series, which I have seen only in clips on social media, seems to fit that definition of child porn like a glove.

 Clips from the program show girls reportedly as young as 11 working as strippers in a club.
 Dancing and twerking.
 (We’re not going to post any videos or photos from Cuties, because that would be distributing child pornography.
 And that’s a crime.)